 Officially regulated by CERCLA, these sites are often referred to simply as Superfund sites.

 The term is also used to describe the trust set up by Congress to provide some funding for cleanup.
 Notably, though federal law largely controls this area, CERCLA delegates some key authority/responsibility to the individual states.

 An Overview of Superfund Sites in Iowa

-As of 2021, the federal government lists more than a dozen past, current, and proposed Superfund sites in Iowa risking public health and groundwater contamination.
+As of 2023, the federal government lists more than 20 past, current, and proposed Superfund sites in Iowa risking public health and groundwater contamination.
 Some of these sites have already been cleaned up.
 Other sites are still actively given remedial action.
 There are also sites that have been proposed as additions to the National Priorities List (NPL), a hazard ranking system.

 Covering the Costs: The Two Main Sources of Funding